Time sickness. Yes it's actually a thing!

 Right Now must be the best time of your life!

-The thing is, without inner fulfillment, time will not be on your side.
+The thing is, without inner fulfilment, time will not be on your side.

 Instead of feeling that your day is spent scheduling, being on time, meeting deadlines and trying to find time for everything you want to do for yourself and your family and friends……………